 Oh My Goddess! copyright © 2000, 2002 by Kosuke Fujishima.
 All rights reserved.
-New and adapted artwork and text copyright 2000, 2002 Studio Proteus and Dark Horse Comics, Inc. Dark Horse Comics® and the Dark Horse logo are trademarks of Dark Horse Comics, Inc registered in various categories and countries All rights reserved.
+New and adapted artwork and text copyright 2000, 2002 Studio Proteus and Dark Horse Comics, Inc. Dark Horse Comics, Inc. Dark Horse Comics On the Suppose trademarks of Dark Horse Comics, Inc., registered in various categories and countries.
+All rights reserved.